 Ok, now let me step back for a moment here.
 I attended one of these fancy, expensive MBA programs so why am I talking about bootcamps?
 Well you think that I would be making 200K at some fancy Wall Street Firm right?
 It was all worth it?
 Sadly, the jury is still out (and no I’m not making 200K at some cushy job).

 Don’t get me wrong, I loved my MBA experience and I learned an awful lot.
-However, I now face the reality that I will probably be paying student loans for the next 10 years if I continue to work a 9-5, and that I have a nagging feeling that I could have gotten my current job working in digital media without my fancy degree.
+However, I now face the reality that I will probably be paying student loans for the next 10 years if I continue to work a 9-5.
+I have a nagging feeling that I could have gotten my current job working in digital media without my fancy degree.
 Perhaps I could have even spent the past 2-3 years building experience (rather than education), and making even more money!

 So which is it?
 Should you attend a traditional university, gain a bigger network, and have a more-well rounded education?
 Or should you attend a three-month boot camp, save a considerable amount of money, but be well versed in only a much more narrowly defined set of skills?
 Which do employers prefer?
 Well, as with most things, the answer depends.
 Let’s do a quick Pro/Con (MBAs and their damn spreadsheets I know, I know)